ChrisBLD/ClappyBird/README.md

 For this project, I used two sections of code from other sources.

 1. The TextureHolder.cpp and TextureHolder.h files define a singleton object which serves as a cache for textures in the game.
-Instead of needing to pull in textures from their files every single time they are used, the TextureHolder object ensures that textures are only ever imported once – if a texture is requested after being imported, it will simply be loaded from the cache.
+Instead of needing to pull in textures from their files every single time they are used, the TextureHolder object ensures that textures are only ever imported once â€“ if a texture is requested after being imported, it will simply be loaded from the cache.
 This code was used in the C++ Game Programming 1 course, and all credit for this approach is given to John Horton, the instructor for that course.
 2. The simply physics implemented for Clappy (including the use of the m\_Acceleration and m\_Velocity variables) follows the [Code-It-Yourself!
 Flappy Bird (Quick and Simple C++)](https://www.youtube.com/watch?v=b6A4XHkTjs8) tutorial by javidx9.
 This version of the game was implemented using a console-based game engine, but the mechanism for applying the physics is the same.
 I used this code as my understanding of physics is quite poor and I wanted to implement something that felt smooth (as opposed to a static gravity value being applied).

-The assets used are recycled from the C++ Game Programming 1 course mentioned earlier – these assets were for a different game, but I edited them to be more appropriate for this game.
+The assets used are recycled from the C++ Game Programming 1 course mentioned earlier â€“ these assets were for a different game, but I edited them to be more appropriate for this game.
 The rest of the code for this game is my own independent work.

 Some of the key challenges of this game were: